violet-42/CM-CGNS/README.md

-When our paper is accepted, we will release the code at the earliest possible time.
+Once our paper is accepted, we will release the code as soon as possible.